Mandi Bahauddin

-The name of the town originates from two sources, Mandi was a prefix because it was a grain market and Bahauddin was a Sufi saint whose mausoleum is in or near-by an ancient Village named Pindi Bahauddin.
-It is also known as the city of lions.
+The name of the town originates from two sources, Mandi was a prefix because it was a grain market and Bahauddin was a Sufi saint.

 History

 Foundation of Mandi Bhauddin

 In 1506 C.E. a Gondal tribal Chief named Bahauddin established a settlement namely Pindi Bahauddin, after his migration from Pindi Shahjahanian to this area.
 The town started growing in early 20th century near the ancient village named as Chak No.51, where Sikh, Hindu and Muslim businessmen and land owners came to settle.
 John Alam made the map of this chak, which became the center of this new town Pindi Bahauddin. later in 1920 because of famous grain market setup in this Chak No. 51, it was given name of Mandi-Bahauddin, in 1923 all the streets and roads were laid straight and wide.
 In 1924 Pindi-Bahauddin Railway station was given the name of Mandi Bahauddin railway station.
 In 1937 when Mandi-Bahauddin was town, it was given the status of a town committee and in 1941 it got the status of a Municipal Committee.
 In the master plan of reconstructing this town.
 In 1946, nine gates and the walls were retied around this town.

-One of the most famous motivational speakers from this city is Ali Zafar Gondal.

 Early history

 The recorded history of Mandi Bahauddin goes back to the era of Alexander the Great.
-Some 8 km northwest of the modern-day Mandi Bahauddin town, at the village Mong on the southern bank of the Jhelum River (Greek Hydaspes), the battle Battle of the Hydaspes River was fought between Raja Porus (Sanskrit Paurava) and Alexander.
-This historic battle of Jhelum River took place in 326 BCE.
+Some 8 km northwest of the modern-day Mandi Bahauddin town, at the village Mong on the southern bank of the Jhelum River (Greek Hydaspes), the battle Battle of the Hydaspes River was fought between Raja Porus (Sanskrit Paurava) and Alexander the Great in 326 BCE.
 The kingdom of Raja Porus was situated in the northern Punjab of modern Pakistan.
 This was the last major fight of Alexander's career; the Macedonians, after finding a fierce resistance by Porus, and having heard of a massive 4,000 elephant force mustered by eastern kingdoms, refused to march further toward the Ganges Plains.
 The Sadar Gate built during the British era in 1933 is present here.